CNRS-DSI-Dev/dashboard/README.md

 Warning : datas are added to the table, so you may want to truncate the `*prefix*_dashboard_history` table before running this command.

+## Install

+The dashboard app must be put in the owncloud apps directory, with the name "dashboard" (without any number).

+The stats will be updated with the next cron run.
+Stats are timestamped / logged only once a day.

 ## Contributing

 This app is developed for an internal deployement of ownCloud at CNRS (French National Center for Scientific Research).